-At IBM, we mean that intelligence is being infused into the systems and processes that make the world work—into things no one would recognize as computers: cars, appliances, roadways, power grids, clothes, even natural systems such as agriculture and waterways.
+At IBM, we want that intelligence to be infused into the systems and processes that make the world work—into things no one would recognise as computers: cars (US), appliances (US), roadways (US), power grids (US), clothes (US), even natural systems such as agriculture (US) and waterways (US).

-We've learned a lot over the past year about what it takes to build a smarter planet.
-Importantly, we’ve learned that our companies, our cities and our world are complex systems—indeed, systems of systems—that require new things of us as leaders, as workers and as citizens.
-A smarter planet will require a profound shift in management and governance toward far more collaborative approaches.
+Since 2008 (US), we've talked about what it takes to build a smarter planet.
+We've learned that our companies, our cities and our world are complex systems-indeed, systems of systems.
+Advancing these systems to be more instrumented, intelligent and interconnected requires a profound shift in management and governance toward far more collaborative approaches.

 A series of conversations for a smarter planet

 To outperform on a smarter planet, enterprises face six fundamental needs:

 Organisations are overwhelmed with data.
 On a smarter planet, the most successful organisations can turn this data into valuable insights.
 With advanced analytics, you can open new opportunities for business optimisation by enabling rapid, informed and confident decisions and actions.

 Read more about Business Analytics and Optimization.

 In a slow growth environment, organisations must do more with less.
 To succeed, your organisation must drive continuous and sustainable operational improvements to lower costs and reduce complexity.

 On a smarter planet, change is the only constant.
 The most responsive and agile firms—supported with innovative business models and processes—will be positioned to lead their industries and surpass their competition.